0LNetworkCommunity/documentation/docs/archive/canonical/technical/Proof_of_Fee_Part_1.md

-As an alternative to the (near\-universally deployed) Delegated Proof of Stake (DPoS), we propose Proof of Fee (PoF), a sybil resistance technique designed natively and with consideration of the benefits and tradeoffs of PBFT consensus from empirical experience.
+As an alternative to the (near-universally deployed) Delegated Proof of Stake (DPoS), we propose Proof of Fee (PoF), a sybil resistance technique designed natively and with consideration of the benefits and tradeoffs of PBFT consensus from empirical experience.

-* Profits to blockchains are slim to non\-existent.
-Low consensus costs are foundational for any chain that wishes to provide consumer surplus and profit to coin\-holders; where excess winnings of the chain can be distributed to *all* account holders without preference to an investor class of "stakers".
+* Profits to blockchains are slim to non-existent.
+Low consensus costs are foundational for any chain that wishes to provide consumer surplus and profit to coin-holders; where excess winnings of the chain can be distributed to *all* account holders without preference to an investor class of "stakers".
 * In PoF the cost of consensus is lowered maximally to the *operator opportunity cost*; with such an approach, the social cost of dilution through issuance is minimized.
 * Validator seats are auctioned at each epoch, such that the validators private valuation of rewards, MEV, breakage, and governance is revealed.
 * PoF coins have superior ergonomics.
 Every actor has a very simple instruction; no staking, no delegation, no yield games, no slashing.